 The Greeks looked at how people communicate.
 What leads the community to truth, to harmony?
 If a good man or woman speaks effectively, that is the glory of rhetoric.
 The mind wants harmony.
 Math is the ability to find this in the universe.
 If I tell you 2 + 7 = 5, you feel the disturbance in your mind.
 Astronomy is the study of shapes moving.
 Planet literally means wanderer.
 The Greeks discovered that when you examine the movement of the stars, you see patterns.
 Your mind can be disciplined and ordered to see things you cannot see any other way.
 Same thing for reading or learning another language.
 If you can’t do either, there is no way someone can get you there virtually.
 The way you know a scientific theory is by its beautiful harmony.

-Art is a process and need not be a solution or product.
+Often honored as a process, art need not be defined by its product.
 But does a story not have a point?
 A reader quoted for me from My Life and My Life in the Nineties by Lyn Hejinian, “the anticipation of the pleasure of making sense.”
 In my writing, this expectancy is the wee hours of dark that prelude the stream of dawn, the knowing stillness almost as thrilling as the satisfaction of breaking light on the landscape of my intention.
 The objective, to get across exactly what I’m seeing.
-Though a poem sings in metaphor, does it (should it not) sustain a coherence that draws assent from the reader?
+Though a poem may sing in metaphor, should it not sustain a coherence that draws assent from the reader?
 Is art random?
 Take the greatest masterpiece we can name, the human body.
 Illness is simply disharmony.
-As for the life in the womb, there is articulation.
-The little body forges ahead in full purpose.
+And the life in the womb: there is articulation, a little body forging ahead in full purpose.
 Though to elaborate would be another post entirely – indeed I find order, truth, beauty, goodness in our wondrous frame.

 Photo credits in order of appearance

 193 thoughts on “Calling All Artists, Thinkers, Writers”